simmel-project/nus-link/demodulator/README.md

 Then we "trick" the NRF52's I2S block and tell it that we are using 16 bits per sample, back-to-back, in stereo mode, but we generate an LRCLK from the PWM0 module that toggles once every 32 samples.
-The resulting stream of data from the NRF's I2S block is thus [LN, RN, LN+1, RN+1], where LN is the actual sample of interest, and RN, LN+1, and RN+1 are garbage: the RN is the zero-pad on the microphone's channel, and the "N+1" samples are sampling the 32-bits off-phase from the microphone's channel.
-The re-formatting of data is handled here: https://github.com/simmel-project/nus-link/blob/1a45980b6491df3ce41764d623a3204faf09c25c/demodulator/src/main.c#L190
+The resulting stream of data from the NRF's I2S block is thus [LNL, LNH, RNL, RNH, LNL+1, LNH+1, RNL+1, RNH+1], where LNL and LNH are the low and high halfwords of the actual sample of interest, and RNL and RNH are garbage sampling the 32-bits off-phase from the microphone's channel.
+The re-formatting of data to swap and combine LNL and LNH and ignore RNL and RNH is handled here: https://github.com/simmel-project/nus-link/blob/1a45980b6491df3ce41764d623a3204faf09c25c/demodulator/src/main.c#L190

 Furthermore, the precise phase of the PWM and I2S blocks depends upon